savage13/fftpack/README.md

 ---------------------
 Implementation of fftpack in javascript, see https://www.netlib.org/fftpack/

-Tries to follow the fftpack C implementation
+Tries to follow the fftpack (Fortran or C) implementation

 Example